 So to look great in photos there are a few insider tips and tricks that you need to know to help you work the camera.
 Good pictures don’t just happen you know.
 Well not for most of us anyway.

 Study yourself in photos.

-First things first: you should familiarise yourself with how you look in photos.
+First things first: as odd as it sounds, you should familiarise yourself with how you look in photos.
 Have a flick through your camera roll or old albums and critique yourself.
-Work out what you like and dislike.
 What are your best angles and features?
 How do you angle your body?
 Do your clothes accentuate your figure in the right way?
-Look the photos of yourself that shine – what is working and why?
+Look the photos of yourself that shine – ask yourself what is working and why?